Icinga/icinga2/doc/1-about.md

 ## <a id="contribute"></a> Contribute

-There are many ways to contribute to Icinga - be it by sending patches, testing and reporting bugs, reviewing and updating the documentation, ... every contribution is appreciated!
+There are many ways to contribute to Icinga - be it by sending patches, testing and reporting bugs, reviewing and updating the documentation.
+Every contribution is appreciated!

 Please get in touch with the Icinga team at [https://www.icinga.org/ecosystem/].